-21.03.03 - Newsletter and E-News
+22.03.03 - Newsletter and E-News

-A quarterly newsletter on transportation issues, plans, and projects will be produced by Delaware Today Media and distributed to a database of interested parties to provide information on WILMAPCO and member agency activities.
+A quarterly newsletter focusing on transportation issues, plans, projects, programs will be produced by Delaware Today Media and distributed to a database of interested parties.
+The newsletter will be distributed via postal mail and electronically on a quarterly basis.
 In addition, a monthly electronic newsletter will be sent out with current meeting information and brief stories of interest to the MPO's e-mail address list.
 Effort will be made in newsletters to include examples where the public has impacted the transportation planning process and outcomes.

-21.03.04 - Development of Multimedia presentations and Videos
+22.03.04 - Development of Multimedia Presentations and Videos